Many small business leaders face major issues when choosing their background check options. And the result is often costly.

 “We were challenged to find a way to satisfy ourselves that background compliance was being done without losing sight of hiring the right person.
 What frightened us was getting bogged down in a sensitive or potentially negative discussion with a candidate about their life and (1) not really knowing the right questions to ask (2) how to analyse that information correctly and consistently and (3) come to a sound non-discriminatory conclusion.”

 “Thanks to the commitment of Cleard.life to be inside the hiring process, each Candidate went through ten checks and we received the recommendation before the second round of interviews took place.
 It reduced stress, effort, time and compliance costs.
 We couldn’t imagine the drama involved in trying to complete 10 checks in the traditional way: it would be in the thousands of dollars, weeks or months of waiting, and a whole HR department for the expertise analyse and assessment.
 Cleard.life was a solid solution, quick affordable and value for money.”

-Unfortunately, many small business leaders continue to face major issues when choosing what and how many background check to use.
+Unfortunately, many small business leaders may not know how many background checks to use.
 And the result is often costly mistakes.
-Here are two of those mistakes leaders can’t afford to make when considering background checks.
+Here are three of those mistakes leaders can’t afford to make when considering background checks.

 1. Believing a National Police Check is the gold standard for pre-employment due diligence

 The NPC deliberately do not disclose things they think is irrelevant to you – each state varies on what they think is important for you to know.
 Any result places a greater legal obligation onto you from a discrimination perspective.
 No small business owner wants to go to the Human Rights Commissioner to defend their hiring decisions, but this is happening more and more.